newchuyalong/libgdx-learning/Gdx-freetype.md

 BitmapFont font12 = generator.generateFont(parameter); // font size 12 pixels
 generator.dispose(); // don't forget to dispose to avoid memory leaks!
 ```
+A much simpler way to display your font is by placing your font file in project's assets folder.
+You will have to modify the first line of the above code and mention just your font file name in the parameters.

 The defaults for the [FreeTypeFontParameter](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-freetype/src/com/badlogic/gdx/graphics/g2d/freetype/FreeTypeFontGenerator.java):
 ```java